dejanmilivojevic/rider-m/README.md

 This is a POC webapp that can control Zhityun Rider-M or Evo SS gimbal.

 Tested only with Rider-M on OSX and Android.

+## Issues

+Comparing to what gimbal sends my command for roll and pan are reversed and pan is not working.